phasetr/kindle-linear-algebra-for-newcomers/what_is_linear_algebra.rst

 Physical application
 ====================

 There many branches related to linear algebra in physics, too.
-See also .

 For example, in quantum mechanics, one of the most fundamental physical theory, linearity is important and fundamental.
 We say “a superposition